LOADING ...

 And she says, "You to drag?"

-You going uphill I'd hit my stride
+You know going I'd hit my stride

-But coming down sail on by!
+But down she'd sail on by!

-When I finally caught up her
+I finally caught up with her

 She "Not bad for somebody ablebodied.

-You know, with adequate and supervisio
+You know, with adequate care and

 n